How to Support ASA:

 For Prospective ASA Contributors:

 Harrison Crow started this blog and podcast in an attempt to make millions of dollars, but instead he just got stuck with Matthias Kullowatz.
-The two of them, along with Drew Olsen, banter on our podcast---found on both iTunes and Stitcher---about a sport played with a ball and mostly with peoples' feet, cleverly called "football."
-We focus on MLS and the US National Team, and how to apply statistics to a game that is so fluid.
-Enjoy the podcast and the site!
+The two of them somehow joined with Drew Olsen, and the roots of ASA were planted.
+Check out our podcast---found on both iTunes and Stitcher---about a sport played with a ball and mostly with peoples' feet.

 If you have a submission, question, or just want to talk to someone about the site, reach out to Drew.

 Follow ASA on Twitter at @analysisevolved.

 Harrison Crow writes things from times to time while he's not watching everything and anything available on Hulu and Netflix.
 Also a known Meghan Trainor fan.

 Matthias Kullowatz lives in Seattle, WA with his partner and two daughters.
 By day he plays the role of actuary and data scientist, and by night he builds our data features.

 Drew Olsen lives in in Washington, DC.
 His day job is as data nerd helping the labor movement.
 Because of his great hair and frequent injuries, he considers himself the Stuart Holden of the DC adult soccer leagues.